 The use of a common cup emphasizes connection to one another through communion.
 This emphasis can be accented by arranging the chairs around the communion table and having participants serve one another.

-For Intinction the servers form two serving stations near the front step.
-With the fifth elder serving those unable to come forward.
+For Intinction the servers form two serving stations near the front steps.

 The Pastor and Liturgist are typically first in line to receive communion with the congregation lining up behind them.

-- Server #3 and #4 will look for those who desire communion brought to them in the pews.
+- Server 1 and 2 look for those who desire communion brought to them in the pews.